Hello There!

 croatiahikeside-2.jpg

-I'm Danie, a Performer, Teacher + Blogger, based out of NYC.
+I'm Danie, a Contemporary Dancer turned Circus Artist, Performer, Teacher and Theatrical Movement Consultant based out of NYC.

 Should I Rent an Apartment in Paris & Learn French?